Conyer Clayton

 the water.
 Connie wants to be a birch, or maybe an oak, but probably

-.
+a birch.
 Far away.
 There are so many black birds hovering

 against grey clouds, they look like gnats, but without reason.
 The air